B-P-Greenwood/Ray-Tracing-Challenge/README.md

 First 3D Renderer

-A massive shout out to the author of the book that this was create from, Jamis Buck.
+A massive shout out to the author of the book that this was created from, Jamis Buck.